How to Forward Email in Outlook (One-Off, Auto, Multi-Address) for 2026

 By default, rules in classic Outlook keep a copy of forwarded emails in your inbox.
 If you want to delete the original after forwarding, add the action delete it in step 5.

-How to Auto-Forward in New Outlook
+How to set up forwarding in new Outlook

 The new Outlook app (Windows and Mac) has a built-in forwarding setting that sends all incoming emails to another address without creating a rule.